e-j-w/ChartOfNuclides/README.md

 * SDL3, SDL3_image, SDL3_ttf
   * SDL3 should be built with `libdecor` on Linux when using GNOME Wayland, otherwise window decorations won't be present.

 For now you'll probably have to manually compile SDL3 and its libraries, as they aren't (yet) packaged for major Linux distros.
+Specific commits of the SDL3 pre-release libraries that this code has been tested against are listed in the [Flatpak manifest](https://github.com/e-j-w/ChartOfNuclides-flatpak/blob/master/io.github.e_j_w.ChartOfNuclides.yml).

 #### Build the application